What You Need to Know about Drug Rehab

 Treating addiction takes more than medical expertise.
 It takes empathy, compassion, patience, and flexibility.

-The team and staff at Granite Recovery Centers are all experts in their fields, who understand and care about their patients’ struggles with addiction.
+The team and staff at Granite Recovery Centers are all experts in their fields, who understand and care about their clients’ struggles with addiction.
 Our team includes people who have faced addiction themselves, who have come out the other side with a deep understanding of how addiction works and a unique level of empathy for those who struggle with this vicious disease.

-From our admissions specialists to our licensed clinicians and sober living coaches, every member of Granite Recovery Centers deeply cares about, and wants to do right by our patients and anyone in the grip of addiction.
+From our admissions specialists to our licensed clinicians and sober living coaches, every member of Granite Recovery Centers deeply cares about, and wants to do right by our clients and anyone in the grip of addiction.

 Drug Rehab in New Hampshire

 Granite Recovery Centers in New Hampshire offers a spectrum of substance abuse and drug rehab care across numerous facilities throughout the state.
-Our facilities have a low patient-to-clinician ratio, ensuring you or your loved one gets the individualized, personal care you need.
+Our facilities have a low client-to-clinician ratio, ensuring you or your loved one gets the individualized, personal care you need.
 Services provided range from medically-supervised detox, to inpatient and outpatient rehab, extended care, and sober living facilities.
 With abstinence-based recovery programs founded on a combination of 12-step work and clinically-backed treatment from caring professionals, our individualized approach to treatment will help you or your loved one achieve lasting recovery.

 If you or a loved one needs help from your addiction and wants more information on our drug rehab programs, please contact our admissions specialists at (603)339-4160.